tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The responder starts in the START state with synchronized transmit and receive epochs (rx := E; tx := E) and no update in progress.
 Application data can be transmitted at any time using the sender's current transmit epoch.
 A receiver must accept application data if the epoch tag on the DTLS record equals the receiver's current receive epoch.
 If the receiver has retention active (retain_old == true), the receiver must also accept DTLS records whose epoch tag equals the remembered previous epoch.

-Upon receiving an ExtendedKeyUpdate(key_update_request) (Req), the responder transitions to RESPOND.
-The responder may defer sending key_update_response under load; in that case it must acknowledge the request with an ACK and retransmit the response until it is acknowledged by the initiator, as specified in DTLS considerations.
-When sent, key_update_response is tagged with the current tx.
-After sending the response, the responder enters WAIT_I_NKU.
+Upon receiving an `ExtendedKeyUpdate(key_update_request)` (Req), the responder transitions to RESPOND.
+The responder may defer sending `ExtendedKeyUpdate(key_update_response)` under load; in that case it must acknowledge the request with an ACK and retransmit the response until it is acknowledged by the initiator, as specified in DTLS considerations.
+When sent, `ExtendedKeyUpdate(key_update_response)` is tagged with the current tx.

-When a new_key_update (NKU) is received with the correct epoch, the responder activates retention mode: the old epoch is remembered, the receive epoch is incremented, and application data is accepted under both epochs for a transition period.
-The responder then sends its own NKU tagged with the old transmit epoch and moves to WAIT_ACK.

-Finally, upon receipt of an ACK matching the updated epoch, the responder completes the transition by synchronizing transmit and receive epochs (tx := rx), disabling retention, and clearing the update flag.
-The state machine returns to FINISHED, ready for subsequent updates.

-Throughout the process:

-- Duplicate messages are tolerated (for retransmission handling).
-- Temporary epoch mismatches are permitted while an update is in progress.
-- Application data flows continuously, subject to epoch acceptance rules.
+After an `ExtendedKeyUpdate(new_key_update)` (NKU) is received with the correct epoch, the responder:

+1. activates retention (old_rx := rx; retain_old := 1),
+1. increments both epochs (rx++, tx++),
+1. sends ACK tagged with the new tx (which now equals the new rx),
+1. clears updating and enters FINISHED.

+Retention at the responder ends automatically on the first APP received under the new rx (then retain_old := 0).
+APP traffic is otherwise permitted at any time; reordering is tolerated by the acceptance rule.

+APP acceptance rule (receiver): accept if e == rx or (retain_old && e == old_rx).
+If retain_old is set and an APP with the new rx arrives, clear retain_old.

 ~~~ aasvg
 +---------------------------------+